UK Food Waste Data 2020/21

-- 77%◊ towards our Target that no food safe for human consumption will go to waste1.
+- 82% ◇ towards our Target that no food safe for human consumption will go to waste

-In 2019/20, we sold 9,775,692 tonnes of food to customers through our UK operations.
-This generated 77,807 tonnes (0.80%) of surplus food not sold to customers.
+In 2020/21, we handled 10,554,352 tonnes of food to customers through our UK operations.
+This generated 84,124 tonnes (0.80%) of food not sold to customers.
 As a retailer, we know perfectly matching supply and demand is almost impossible, there will always be some unsold food at the end of each day.
-Our priority is to reduce this surplus through continually optimising our forecasting and ordering and reduce to clear processes.
+Our priority is to reduce this through continually optimising our forecasting and ordering and reduce to clear processes.

-In total 36,843 tonnes of this surplus food was redistributed to charities, community groups, colleagues and animal feed preventing it from becoming waste.
-This represents a 12% increase since last year and an 82% increase since 2017/18.
+In total, 49,078 tonnes of this surplus food were redistributed to charities, community groups, colleagues, animal feed and as pet food preventing it from becoming waste.
+An increase of 33% from 36,843 tonnes last year and doubled since the baseline year 2016/17.

 Our target is that no food that is safe for human consumption will be wasted in our UK retail operations.
-Over the course of this year, we have reached 77%◊ of our target as we have embedded new processes to ensure our progress is sustainable.
+Over the course of this year, we have reached 82%◇ towards our target as we have embedded new processes to ensure our progress is sustainable.

 Over the course of the coming year we will continue to focus on reducing our total waste figure and deliver Sustainable Development Goal Target 12.3.
 However, food waste is too big an issue for any one company to tackle alone.
 We’re calling on every other food company to commit to halving global food waste by 2030 and publish their food waste data.

-KPMG LLP were engaged to provide independent limited assurance over the selected food waste data highlighted on this webpage with a △ using the assurance standard ISAE 3000.
-KPMG has issued an unqualified opinion over the selected data.
-KPMG’s full assurance statement is available here.
+◇ KPMG LLP was engaged to provide independent limited assurance over the selected food waste data highlighted in this report with a ◇ using the assurance standard ISAE (UK) 3000.
+KPMG has issued an unqualified opinion over the selected data which can be found here - KPMG’s full assurance statement.